|

 as

-* confidence and self esteem * self awareness *
+* confidence and self esteem

-social skills * team building * relationships *
+* team building

-communication skills * literacy and numeracy * eating disorders
+* literacy and numeracy

 This method of learning is particularly good to help those who: